Ira Remsen: Legacy

+In the 37 years of his service he guided 107 PhD students.
+In 1925 eighty-four of his students held positions as professors and forty were heads of chemistry departments in the US.
 After his death, the new chemistry building, completed in 1924, was named after him at Johns Hopkins.
 His ashes are located behind a plaque in Remsen Hall; he is the only person buried on campus.

 His Baltimore house was added to the National Register of Historic Places and declared a National Historic Landmark in 1975.

 Remsen Hall in Queens College is also named for him.

 Remsen Award

 In 1946, to commemorate the centenary of Remsen, the Maryland chapter of the American Chemical Society, began awarding the Remsen award, in his honor.
 Awardees are frequently of the highest caliber, and included a sequence of 16 Nobel laureates between 1950 and 1980.